 The best possible counter for Uxie is easily Mega Gengar.
-Despite taking double damage from Uxie's Psychic type attacks, this Poison and Ghost type wipes the floor with the Lake Guardians.
+Despite taking increased damage from Uxie's Psychic type attacks, this Poison and Ghost type wipes the floor with the Lake Guardians.
 You'll want to coordinate with your fellow Trainers to take advantage of the Ghost type boost it will bring to the field.
-If you are bringing Mega Gengar to the battle, you'll want Lick and Shadow Ball for the moveset.
+If you are bringing Mega Gengar to the battle, you'll want Shadow Claw and Shadow Ball for the moveset.

-Although Mega Gengar is the top counter, Mega Houndoom is very close behind.
-As a Dark and Fire type, Mega Houndoom takes only a quarter damage from Uxie's Psychic attacks and has no weaknesses Uxie can take advantage of.
+Although Mega Gengar is the top counter, Mega Houndoom is close behind.
+As a Dark and Fire type, Mega Houndoom resists Psychic type attacks and has no weaknesses Uxie can take advantage of.
 Snarl and Foul Play are the moves you'll want your Mega Houndoom to know and, as with any other Mega Pokémon, you'll want to coordinate with your fellow Trainers to bring along Dark type Pokémon.

-The Mythical Dark type Pokémon Darkrai is an excellent counter for Uxie.
+The Mythical Pokémon Darkrai is an excellent counter for Uxie.
 As a pure Dark type, it takes quarter damage from its Psychic type attacks and has no weaknesses Uxie can take advantage of.
 While it is a Mythical Pokémon, Darkrai has had much wider availability in Pokémon Go than the other Mythicals and so most Trainers have at least one or two.
 Snarl and Shadow Ball are the moves you'll want Darkrai to know for this Raid.
 Dark Pulse can also work, especially if you have Mega Houndoom or Mega Gyarados providing a Dark type Mega boost.

 A Dark and Ice type originally discovered in the Sinnoh region, Weavile makes for a great counter here.
 Although it requires a Sinnoh Stone to evolve, its first stage Sneasal has been widely available and so you should have plenty of Candies to power it up.
 It takes only quarter damage from Uxie's Psychic type attacks and has no weaknesses to be exploited here.
 You'll want your Weavile to know Snarl and Foul Play.